Alexander Razeghi

 Alexander Razeghi (born May 10, 2006) is an American tennis player.
+He has a career-high ATP singles ranking of No. 1,217 achieved on November 27, 2023 and a doubles ranking of No. 1,108, achieved on April 13, 2026.

-He became a junior Grand Slam champion in the Boys' doubles at the 2024 Wimbledon Championships.
+Razeghi won the boys' doubles title at the 2024 Wimbledon Championships.

 Early life

 Razeghi hails from Humble, Texas.
 When he was twelve years-old he moved to train at the Giammalva Elite Tennis Acadeny, ran by former-pro Sammy Giammalva Jr. in Houston, Texas.

 Junior career

-He reached the semi-finals of the 2023 US Open boys' doubles with his partner Hayden Jones, their run including a win over Henry Searle and Tomasz Berkieta.
-He was seeded sixth in the boys' singles at the 2024 Australian Open and recorded a win over Cruz Hewitt, son of former grand slam champion Lleyton Hewitt.
+Razeghi reached the semi-finals of the 2023 US Open boys' doubles with Australian Hayden Jones, their run including a win over Henry Searle and Tomasz Berkieta.
+He was seeded sixth in the boys' singles at the 2024 Australian Open and recorded a win over Cruz Hewitt, son of former slam champion Lleyton Hewitt.

-He reached the semi finals of the Boys' doubles at the 2024 French Open alongside German Max Schönhaus.
-He won final of the Boys' doubles at the 2024 Wimbledon Championships alongside Schönhaus, defeating top-seeded pair Federico Cinà and Maxim Mrva in the semi final, and Czech pair Jan Kumstát and Jan Klimas in straight sets in the final.
+Razeghi reached the semi finals of the boys' doubles at the 2024 French Open alongside German Max Schönhaus.
+Later that season, he won the boys' doubles title at the 2024 Wimbledon Championships with Schönhaus, where they defeated top-seeded pair Federico Cinà and Maxim Mrva in the semi finals, and Czech pair Jan Kumstát and Jan Klimas in straight sets in the final.

+He reached an ITF junior combined ranking of world No. 10 on 1 January 2024.